 Your dashboard may tell you that you are on track to meet your targets.
 However, when you drill in deeper, you may see that the individual sales consultants are performing differently.
 One may be performing well, while another may be underperforming.

 In the example below, we can see that six sales consultants in Texas have made sales of a product (LED light bulbs – 5W round) over the past 12 months.
-Five members of the sales team have made $2,500+ worth of sales but Joshua Russell has made just $259 worth of sales.
+Five members of the sales team have made $2,800+ worth of sales but Joshua Russell has made just $259 worth of sales.
 He is also selling the products at a lower margin (6.94%) than his colleagues who are all selling at 23%+ margins.
 As a result, the profit Joshua is bringing into the business for this product is just $17.98 which is far below the top performer ($2,690).
-Armed with these insights, Joshua’s manager can consider giving him some product training to ensure he knows the benefits of the product and can lift his sales.
+Armed with these insights, Joshua’s manager can consider giving him some product training to ensure he knows the benefits of LED lights so he can lift his sales.

 Measuring lost sales